Jabo10/cse15l-lab-reports/Week3Lab.md

 ./travel_guides/berlitz1
 ./travel_guides/berlitz2
 `
-using d to specify directories meaning that with the -type it finds all of the directories inside of the current directory.
+Using d to specify directories meaning that with the -type it finds all of the directories inside of the current directory.
 ### now searching for regular files using
 `find . -type f`
 `

 ./non-fiction/OUP/Berk/ch2.txt
 ./non-fiction/OUP/Berk/ch1.txt
 ./non-fiction/OUP/Berk/CH4.txt